Songonge/SQL-Projects/consumer_complaints.md

 ## Data Information
-To get the data, it was not straightforward as we always go ahead and download it from Kaggle.
+To get the data, it was not straightforward, as we always go ahead and download it from Kaggle.
 Instead, I used the **Python API** to get it.
 Here is how I proceeded:
 1. Visited **Kaggle**'s website and typed '**Consumer Complaints**' in the search bar.
 You can also use this [link](https://www.kaggle.com/datasets/selener/consumer-complaint-database).
 2. Clicked on the 'Download' button.
 This opened the code to be used in Python, which I could copy and paste directly into a Python environment.
 But there are other steps to be completed before this.